The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Fundamental 3 -isogeny descent

-In this section, we will interpret $\Sel_{\hphi}(\hE_n)$ and $\Sel_{\phi}(E_n)$ using linear algebra and give a more explicit derivation of the lower bound~\eqref{eq:selhatlb}.
+In this section, we will interpret $\Sel_{\hphi}(\hE_n)$ and $\Sel_{\phi}(E_n)$ using linear algebra and give a more explicit derivation of the lower bound in~\eqref{eq:selhatlb}.
 We construct matrices consisting of cubic residue symbols to study $\Sel_{\hphi}(\hE_n)$.
 These matrices are reminiscent of the matrices constructed by R\'{e}dei to study the $4$-rank of class groups of quadratic fields~\cite{RedeiMatrix}.
 For the $3$-isogeny Selmer groups here, some similar construction also appeared in~\cite{FJKRTX}.
-For any prime $\pi\equiv 1\bmod 3$ in $\OO_K$, denote the cubic residue character modulo $\pi$ by $\leg{\cdot}{\pi}_3$.